高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 画像リンク 2: 組み合わせ六花の模式図 Image link 2: schematic of a combined six-branched crystal

-どの枝どうしが組み合わさるかを図でつかみたいときに役立ちます。 Useful when you want to see schematically which branches combine with which.
+どの枝どうしが組み合わさるかを図でつかみたいときに役立ちます。 Useful when you want to grasp, in diagram form, which branches combine with which.

 模式図を開く Open the schematic

-動画とあわせて学ぶなら、まず雪の結晶トップの詳細ページへ進んでください。 If you want to learn together with the videos, start from the main detailed page.
+動画とあわせて学ぶなら、まず雪の結晶トップの詳細ページへ進んでください。 If you want to learn with the videos, start from the main detail page in the snow-crystal section.

 詳細ページへ Go to the detail page